Sweet ‘n Sticky Honey Barbecue Pork Ribs

 Take the time for this and it will reward you!

-Right before you’re ready to cook or the next morning, get the ribs out of the fridge and set them on the counter while you go get the smoker ready.
+Right before you're ready to cook, or the next morning, get the ribs out of the fridge and set them on the counter while you go get the smoker ready.

 Let them smoke for about 3-4 hours in this configuration while maintaining the set temperature.

 Note: if you are using a pellet smoker such as the Camp Chef Woodwind, start it up on the special “smoke” setting for the first hour.
-After 1 hour, you can turn it on up to 225-240°F and continue as normal.
+After 1 hour, you can turn it up to 225-240°F and continue as normal.

 Here’s some tips for pellet grills